7 Different Types of Rattlesnakes in Oklahoma

 by smashtonlee05 is licensed under CC BY 2.0

-The Timber Rattlesnake is a fascinating and venomous species that can be found in Oklahoma’s diverse landscapes.
+The Timber Rattlesnake is a fascinating and venomous species in Oklahoma’s diverse landscapes.

 This species, also known as the Canebrake Rattlesnake, is known for its distinctive timber-like sound, which it produces by vibrating its tail.

-Growing up to 6 feet long, the Timber Rattlesnake is one of the largest venomous snakes in the state.
+The timber rattlesnake, which can grow up to 6 feet long, is one of the largest venomous snakes in the state.

 With its striking brown or grey base color and dark, saddle-shaped blotches along its back, the Timber Rattlesnake is a sight to behold.